Updated January 2017

-Did the holidays empty your wallet?
+Did the holidays empty out your wallet?
 Welcome to the club!
 But that doesn’t mean a mini-break or longer vacation trip is out of the question because this is a great time to fly.
 It’s low (cheap) season in the U.S. and Europe, and heading toward the cheaper end-of-summer travel period in Australia and much of South America.
+Get yourself started by checking out Cheap Dates to Fly in 2017 but the following six tips can cut your travel costs no matter when you fly.

 - STEP #1 – Set airfare alerts